Jam Run | A New Murder Mystery Book by Russell Brooks

 “How do you know that?”

 “Because I got a good look at the body before the bouncer shoved us away.
 I think this may be a hate crime.”
 Eddie then turned to Corey while he thumbed in the direction of the deceased.
 “Shenice is a brotha.”

 Jam Run is the second book in a new series of murder mystery books following Chill Run.
-If you enjoy a page-turning murder mystery book, then please donate to my campaign.
+This novel will be a great addition to your collection whether you enjoy murder mystery books for teens or even mystery books for adults.
+If you enjoy a page-turning murder mystery book to solve, then please donate to my campaign.

 If you still not sure, then check out Russell’s other crime thriller books, such as Pandora’s Succession, Unsavory Delicacies, and The Demeter Code.
 The best way to keep updated on Russell’s activities is to subscribe to his newsletter.
 You may do so by clicking here.